olimorris/hledger-forecast/README.md

-      -f, --forecast FILE              The path to the FORECAST CSV/YML file to generate from -o, --output-file FILE           The path to the OUTPUT file to create -t, --transaction FILE           The path to the TRANSACTION journal file --force                      Force an overwrite of the output file --no-track                   Don't track any transactions
+      -f, --forecast FILE              The path to the FORECAST CSV/YML file to generate from -o, --output-file FILE           The path to the OUTPUT file to create -t, --transaction FILE           The path to the TRANSACTION journal file -v, --verbose                    Don't group transactions by type in the output file --force                      Force an overwrite of the output file --no-track                   Don't track any transactions
       -h, --help                       Show this help message